Convergence of a finite volume scheme and dissipative measure-valued-strong stability for a hyperbolic-parabolic cross-diffusion system: Introduction

 \begin{itemize} \item Existence of finite-volume approximations: There exists a sequence of approximate solutions $(u_m)$, where $m\in\N$ indicates the fineness of the mesh, to an implicit Euler finite-volume scheme.
 The numerical scheme preserves the structure of the equations, namely nonnegativity, conservation of mass, and entropy dissipation; see Theorem \ref{thm.ex}.

-\item Existence of global dissipative measure-valued solutions: Any Young measure $\mu$ generated by $(u_m)$ is a dissipative measure-valued solution to \eqref{1.eq}, \eqref{1.bic} in the sense of Definition \ref{def.dmvs}, which further satisfies~\eqref{2.sepa}; see Theorem \ref{thm.conv}.
+\item Existence of global dissipative measure-valued solutions: Any Young measure $\mu$ generated by $(u_m)$ is a dissipative measure-valued solution to \eqref{1.eq}, \eqref{1.bic} in the sense of Definition \ref{def.dmvs}; see Theorem \ref{thm.conv}.
 For this result, we need to include some artificial diffusion in the scheme, which vanishes in the limit $m\to\infty$.

 \item Weak--strong uniqueness: If $v$ is a positive classical solution to \eqref{1.eq}, \eqref{1.bic} with initial datum $v(0)=u^{\rm in}$ and $\mu$ is a dissipative measure-valued solution to \eqref{1.eq}, \eqref{1.bic}, then $\mu_{x,t}=\delta_{v(x,t)}\otimes\delta_{\na\widehat{v}(x,t)}$ for a.e.\ $(x,t)\in\Omega_T$; see Theorem \ref{thm.wsu}.